How to Free Up an Extra 25 Hours a Week with These Email Management Tips

 I’ll get to your email as soon as possible.

-You’ll find that most people who get an email like this from you will quickly learn to respect your time, and offering them contact alternatives means that they still get what they want and you get more time freedom because of it.
+You’ll find that most people who get an email like this from you will quickly learn to respect your time.
+Offering them contact alternatives means that they still get what they want while more of your time is freed up to focus on work.

 Too many people suffer from “inbox anxiety,” which forces them to check, recheck and then check again to see what condition their inbox is in.